 How Much House Can I Afford?

-Let’s first look at how to figure out how much house you can afford without being house poor, then I’ll reveal a secret savings trick that even budget guru Dave Ramsey doesn’t know.
+Let’s first look at how to figure out how much house you can afford without being house poor; then I’ll reveal a secret savings trick that even budget guru Dave Ramsey doesn’t know.

 The Rules for How Much House You Can Afford

-Now a lot of your debt payments might only be temporary, so you might only owe another few years on the car loan, but you want to find how much mortgage payment you can afford right now.
-If some debts drop off your budget in the future, that’s just going to mean you can save more, but you don’t want to be over-extending yourself until they do.
+Now a lot of your debt payments might only be temporary, so you might only owe another few years on the car loan, but you want to find out how much mortgage payment you can afford right now.
+If some debts drop off your budget in the future, that’s just going to mean you can save more, but you don’t want to over-extend yourself until they do.

 How to Estimate Costs to Afford a Home